California New Resident Guide

 - Drive between 11 pm and 5 am for the first twelve months.

 - When you turn 18 years of age, the provisional part of your license ends.
 You may continue to drive as an adult using your photo license, which will expire on your 5th birthday after the date you applied.

 Violation Point Counts

-The amount of points that go against your driver's license for specific types of violations.
+The number of points that go against your driver's license for specific types of violations.

 2 Point Violations

 - Driving wrong side/divided highway;

 - Minor driving with BAC of 0.05% or more;